1.5.1 How to Conduct Business Outside the State of Illinois

 Urbana-Champaign 217-333-0560

-- Consult with the Office of Treasury Operations, Tax Compliance and Analysis (Tax) before conducting business outside the state of Illinois to ensure compliance with tax and other related business laws.
-Tax assists with registration requirements for employment tax, sales tax, and other applicable tax obligations.
-It also obtains sales and use tax exemptions in other states and coordinates foreign tax issues.
+2. Tax Compliance and Analysis ensures compliance with tax and other related business laws.
+They assist with registration requirements for employment tax, sales tax, and other applicable tax obligations.
+They also obtain sales and use tax exemptions in other states and coordinate foreign tax issues.

 Tax Compliance and Analysis contact: